All About Sciatica

 Sciatica is a painful and uncomfortable condition.
 Fortunately, it is treatable when you take proactive steps.
 While treating sciatica at home with pain medication and hot/cold treatment will help, the relief provided is temporary.
 For a long-term fix, physiotherapy is an optimal and sustainable treatment that will make a true difference.

-A physiotherapist will identify the root cause of your sciatica, and treat it through a personalized plan that is configured for your needs.
+A North York Physiotherapist will identify the root cause of your sciatica, and treat it through a personalized plan that is configured for your needs.
 Unlike other treatments, physiotherapy serves as a permanent fix that ensures your sciatica does not reappear in the future.

 To summarize, physiotherapy for sciatica ensures you have identified the origins of your condition, provides the necessary tools to treat it as quickly as possible, and leads with a preventative approach to ensure that your sciatica is a thing of the past!